That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 Well, all the years that we were paying to support the older people was money that we were putting in that was supporting older people because Congress had taken the money around.

-So we've paid, we paid in to finance the older people, and it's young people now pay in like we did when we're gonna be able to do it.
+So we've paid, we paid in to finance the older people, and it's young people now to pay in like we did.

-Look, the the money will not be there in 2030.
+Look, the money will not be there in 2030.

-That is the unfunded liability of Social Security and Medicare comes with 106 trillion dollars.
+That is, the unfunded liability of Social Security and Medicare comes to $106 trillion.

 And unfunded liability means, Mary Ann, all you people out there, means these are the obligations that Congress has.

-Now, in order for Congress to meet these unfunded liabilities, they would have to put six trillion dollars in the bank today, earning about 5% rate of interest.
+Now, in order for Congress to meet these unfunded liabilities, they would have to put $6 trillion in the bank today, earning about a 5% rate of interest.

 Do you think Congress is going to do that?

-Well, they need to cut out all their freeloaders like Solindrin and all that that Obama.
+Well, they need to cut out all their freeloaders like Solyndron and all that that Obama finance so that his big buddies could take the money and run with it and outsource those jobs.

-They thrive thrive on people think that they have something coming to them and Congress ought to do whatever's necessary.
+People think that they have something coming to them and Congress ought to do whatever is necessary.

-See, see that one of the tragedies is, see, and and one of the tragedies is that thieves now I'm not calling Marianne, I'm not calling you a thief, but I'm saying I'm just giving you an example.
+Now, I'm not calling Marianne, I'm not calling you a thief, but I'm just giving you an example.

 Thieves, all they care about is enjoying something.